NSI2-SAS/DiscoBee2/readme.md

 ## Contact and license

 Contact web-entry --at-- nsi2.sturmel.com for any question, code is under MIT license and is aimed at non commercial uses.
 If you want to do any commercial use, see with the NDI SDK licensing.

+This software comes with no support no garantees that it ill remain functionnal as it is based on the current NDI protocol subject to change anty time.